2020PB/police-brutality/all-locations.md

 ## Los Angeles

-### LAPD officer beats multiple protesters that are filming them during a protest in Beverley Hills | May 30th
+### LAPD officer beats multiple protesters who are filming them during a protest in Beverley Hills | May 30th

 An officer is seen beating an individual in a black jacket who was filming the officers.
 After being beat by a baton, the individual in the black jacket falls, and the officer continues to beat them.
 The eye-witness runs over to shield and protect the individual from the officer, and was beaten by the officer from behind while helping the fallen individual escape.
 At the end of the video, they are hit by a less-than-lethal projectile.